pywugate/RotaryEncoder_Reward/README.md

  - 250 S/s  for Analogue (Remember binning the rate for analogue to match rate of encoder)

 ### Femtonics SMART
-Our goal is combining two-photon imaging and behavioural readouts, so we send data into 2P system.

-Because this is a high-end commercial system, it's very easy and friendly input setting.

 ## Reference